Sam-Dragon/interview/java-questions.md

 Interesting Interview Questions

-1. Can we pass String Builder to String Buffer or vice versa
+1. Can we pass String Builder to String Buffer or vice versa <br>
 A. Yes

-2. Can we make non functional interface point to lamda expression
+2. Can we make non functional interface point to lamda expression <br>
 A. Yes, only if the interface has single abstract method and No, If interface contains more than one abstract method

-3. How would you access first string from string line input using BufferedReader
+3. How would you access first string from string line input using BufferedReader <br>
 A. using reader.readLine().split(" ")[0];

-4. Can we throw error and catch it
+4. Can we throw error and catch it <br>
 A. Yes, but it is not recommended

-5. Do you catch runtime exceptions
+5. Do you catch runtime exceptions <br>
 A. Yes, catch(Exception e) catches all exceptions

-6. Can we clone singleton class ?
+6. Can we clone singleton class ? <br>
--
+A.

-7. Can we serialize singleton class ?
+7. Can we serialize singleton class ? <br>
--
+A.

-8. ConcurrentHashMap With example
+8. ConcurrentHashMap With example <br>
--
+A.

+9. Difference between parallel stream and executor framework <br>
+A.